Blockchain-Learning-Group/dapp-fundamentals/course-content/ticTacToeExercise.rst

     gameOver_ = true;

-21. Add a storage variable to count how many turns have been taken, will use to define a draw, line 11
+21. Add a storage variable to count how many turns have been taken, will use this variable to define if a draw has occured, line 11
 --------------------------

 ::